Opendigitalradio/dab-scripts/README.md

 ODR-mmbTools scripts for 24/7 operation
 =======================================
-version : radioHack2016
+version : 2016-10-07

 Prerequisites
 -------------
-You need to have a working ODR-DabMux, ODR-DabMod, FDK-AAC-DABplus and/or Toolame-DAB configuration to use these scripts.
+You need to have a working ODR-DabMux, ODR-DabMod, ODR-AudioEnc, ODR-PadEnc and/or Toolame-DAB configuration to use these scripts.
 Also [supervisor](http://supervisord.org/) is needed. (apt-get install supervisor)

 The tools are expected to be installed in their usual place in /usr/local.

-Folder structure
+Folder Structure
 ----------------

 The 'config' folder contains all needed configuration file and needed to be